globalwordnet/schemas/index.md

 * `state_of`: A relation between two concepts where concept B is qualified by concept A.
 * `subevent`: A relation between two concepts where concept B takes place during or as part of concept A, and whenever concept B takes place, concept A takes place.
 * `target_direction`: A relation between two concepts where concept A is the place where the action or event expressed by concept B leads to.
-* `verb_group`: Verb senses that similar in meaning and have been manually grouped together.

                 <SynsetRelation relType="hypernym" target="example-en-10162692-n"/>
             </Synset>